Vestnik Evropy

 Vestnik Evropy (Вестник Европы) (Herald of Europe or Messenger of Europe) was the major liberal magazine of late-nineteenth-century Russia.
 It was published from 1866 to 1918.

 The magazine (named for an earlier publication edited by Nikolay Karamzin) was founded by Mikhail Matveevich Stasyulevich, a former professor of history, who remained the publisher-editor until 1909; its editorial office "was located in Stasyulevich's flat at 20 Galernaya Street and was one of the centres of St. Petersburg's cultural and political life (the journal's major contributors as well as their friends and associates used to get together on Wednesdays)."
 The first issue appeared in March 1866; for the first two years it was a historical quarterly, but from 1868 it covered history, politics, and literature and came out each month.
 "The journal always had a serious, objective, professorial character; even in the most heated polemics, for example, it shunned harsh invective and often even avoided naming its adversary."
 It consistently supported the zemstvos, judicial reforms, and other reforms of the 1860s, publishing frequent articles on foreign countries and on Russian history that served to promote its own views on contemporary society and politics.
 It "placed its dark red monthly booklet, 'like a little brick, on the slowly and arduously erected structure of social rights and consciousness.'"

-In the political climate of 1860s Russia, especially following the January Uprising of 1863, the editors of Vestnik Evropy found it necessary both politically (to avoid censorship or imprisonment) and economically (to attract and keep readers) to distance themselves from Polish nationalism.
-Nikolai Kostomarov, a Ukrainian, was the only member of staff who had a reputation for Polonophobia.
-Stasyulevich and the rest of the Herald's editorial crew, however, had ties to Poland and sympathized with Polish nationalism.
+In the political climate of 1860s Russia, especially following the January Uprising of 1863, the editors of Vestnik Evropy found it necessary both politically (to avoid censorship or imprisonment) and economically (to attract and keep readers) to distance themselves from the Polish independence movement.
+Nikolai Kostomarov, a Ukrainian, was the only member of staff who had a reputation for Anti-Polish sentiment.
+Stasyulevich and the rest of the Herald's editorial crew, however, had ties to Poland as well as political sympathy.
 While none of them supported full independence, the paper's overall pro-Polish leaning was seen as dangerous and subversive.
 Kostomarov's critical and even Polonophobic articles served to protect the journal from accusations of being overly pro-Poland.